 The report provides the Governor and the General Assembly with a basis to assess the impact of debt authorization and issuance on the Commonwealth's fiscal position and enables informed decision-making on capital spending priorities.
 The report also provides historical perspective on the Commonwealth's authorization and issuance of tax-supported debt over the last decade.
-Additionally included is information regarding potential fiscal challenges that could impact debt capacity.
+In addition, it contains information on the rating agencies' assessment of the Commonwealth.
+The Committee would like to express its support of the Governor and the General Assembly's work during the 2017 General Assembly Session to establish and initially fund the Revenue Cash Reserve Fund.
+The Committee recommends, that to the extent possible, the Governor and the General Assembly continue to prioritize the rebuilding of the Commonwealth's reserve fund balances in an effort to maintain AAA bond ratings.